-he provenance in games framework instantiated in the SDM game [17] as a proof of concept.
+In this work, the provenance in games framework is instantiated in the SDM game [17] as a proof of concept.
 The SDM game focuses on introducing Software Engineering concepts and skills to undergraduate students.
 The new and improved version of SDM presented in this paper includes provenance gathering and analysis, allowing students to visualize their actions and identify steps that lead to successful or unsuccessful outcomes.
 While the main application of provenance in this paper is over a serious game, we believe that the concepts discussed in this paper are applicable to other kinds of games and useful to support advanced analysis, such as gameplay balancing, events and behaviors data mining, and even storytelling enhancements.

 This paper is organized as follows: Section 2 provides related work in the area of game flow analysis.
 Section 3 provides some background on provenance, explaining key definitions that are used in the provenance graph, as well as the framework used to enable provenance in games.
 Section 4 presents the provenance analysis by using a provenance graph and some features to aid in the analysis.
 Section 5 presents a proof of concept usage of the analysis in the SDM game.
 Finally, Section 6 presents the conclusions of this work and points out some future work.